Van Halen: 1972–1977: Formation and early history

-In 1973, Mammoth officially changed its name to Van Halen.
-According to Roth, this was his brainchild.
+In 1973, Mammoth changed its name to Van Halen.
+According to Roth, this was his idea.
 He felt it was a name that held long-term identity, artistic and marketing advantages, like Santana.
-They continued to play Pasadena, San Bernardino, and Venice at clubs, festivals, backyard parties and city parks like Hamilton, drawing up to 2000 people.
+They continued to play Pasadena, San Bernardino, and Venice at clubs, festivals, backyard parties and city parks like Hamilton, drawing up to 2,000 people.
 Traffic jams and noise complaints to the local police often ensued, as far away as San Pedro.
-Van Halen subsequently played clubs in Los Angeles and West Hollywood to growing audiences, increasing their popularity entirely through self-promotion, passing out flyers at local high schools.
+Van Halen subsequently played clubs in Los Angeles and West Hollywood to growing audiences, increasing their popularity through self-promotion, passing out flyers at local high schools.
 This tenacious self-promotion soon built them an auspicious, loyal, area following.

-By 1974, Roth had been in the band for about a year, when they decided to replace the ambivalent Stone, who was unsure about a career in music.
+By 1974, Roth had been in the band for about a year, and they decided to replace the ambivalent Stone, who was unsure about a career in music.
 Michael Anthony Sobolewski, a Pasadena college music-classmate of Eddie's, joined the group after an all-night jam session.
-He had sung and played bass in a number of less successful Arcadia backyard-party bands, including "Snake".
-Although he had some reticence, his own Snake-bandmate encouraged him to seize this golden opportunity.

-Also in 1974, the band got a major break when it was hired to play regularly at the Sunset Strip club Gazzarri's.
-The Doors had also 'broken' there in the late 60s.
-Owner, Bill Gazzarri previously claimed VH was "too loud".
+He had sung and played bass in a number of less successful Arcadia backyard-party bands, including Snake.
+Although he was hesitant, his bandmate in Snake encouraged him to seize this opportunity.
+Also in 1974, the band had a major break when it was hired to play regularly at the Sunset Strip club Gazzarri's.
+The Doors had "broken" there in the late 1960s.
+Owner Bill Gazzarri had previously claimed Van Halen was too loud for the venue.
 However, their new managers, Mark Algorri and Mario Miranda, took over the club's hiring and booked them through 1976.

-By the Spring of 1975, they were also the regular Tuesday night band at Myron's Ballroom.

-They had succeeded in becoming a staple of the Los Angeles music scene during the mid-1970s, playing at well-known clubs like the Whisky a Go Go on Sunset Strip.
+By the Spring of 1975, they were the regular Tuesday night band at Myron's Ballroom.
+They had succeeded in becoming a staple of the Los Angeles music scene during the mid-1970s, playing at clubs like the Whisky a Go Go on Sunset Strip.

-All the club gig success led naturally to the need for a demo tape, which was recorded at Cherokee Studios in Northridge where Steely Dan had recently completed an LP.
-According to a January 4, 1977, L.A.
-Times article by Robert Hilburn, entitled "HOMEGROWN PUNK", Rodney Bingenheimer saw Van Halen at Gazzarri's in the summer of 1976, and enticed Gene Simmons of Kiss to see them.
+All the club gig success led to the need for a demo tape, which was recorded at Cherokee Studios in Northridge where Steely Dan had recently completed an LP at the time.
+Rodney Bingenheimer saw Van Halen at Gazzarri's in the summer of 1976, and enticed Gene Simmons of Kiss to see them.
 Impressed to action, Simmons produced a 29-track Van Halen demo tape, entitled "Zero" at Village Recorder studios in Los Angeles and with post-production overdubs completed at Electric Lady Studios in New York.
-Simmons even suggested changing their name to "Daddy Longlegs."
-However, a very disappointed Simmons could do no more once Kiss management opined that VH "had no chance of making it".
+Simmons suggested changing their name to "Daddy Longlegs."
+However, a very disappointed Simmons could do no more once Kiss management opined that Van Halen "had no chance of making it".